hoxo-m/githubinstall/README.md

 When developers publish R packages that created by them, they commonly use CRAN [\[2\]](https://cran.r-project.org).
-You can install packages that are available on CRAN using `install.package()`.
+You can install packages that are available on CRAN using `install.packages()`.
 For example, you can install **dplyr** package as follows:

 ``` r